Terra Battle

 Terra Battle was a role-playing video game developed by Hawaii-based studio Mistwalker.
 It was released for iOS and Android devices on October 9, 2014.
 It was produced by Hironobu Sakaguchi, the creator of the Final Fantasy series, with music by Nobuo Uematsu of the same series.
-Service for the game was discontinued in June 2020.
+The game also featured artwork by Kimihiko Fujisaka, who has contributed to works such as The Last Story and Drakengard.
+Service for Terra Battle was discontinued in June 2020.

 Gameplay

 The game plays as a tile-based tactical role-playing game, with elements of collectible card games and puzzle video games as well.

 Development

 The earliest reports from the game come from June 2014, when Mistwalker trademarked the name Terra Battle.
 The game was officially revealed through Famitsu on July 1, 2014.
 The game was released on iOS and Android on October 9, 2014.

 To promote the game, Sakaguchi chose to create a new model of releasing content.
 Inspired by Kickstarter, he created a means called "Download Starter", where new content would be created based on the number of downloads the game would receive.
 He enjoyed the fan involvement that came with KickStarter campaigns, but did not like the idea of fans directly financing development.
 Instead, he chose the "Download Starter" model, which was aimed to create interest in the game after it was already created.
 At 100,000 downloads, more music from Nobuo Uematsu was created for the game.
 After the game had been downloaded 1.6 million times, composer Kenji Ito joined the project, with Kingdom Hearts series composer Yoko Shimomura joining him after the game had been downloaded 1.7 million times.
 To commemorate the milestone of 1,800,000 downloads, a new musical track by famed Chrono series composer Yasunori Mitsuda was added to the game.
 The final milestone, at two million downloads, would have been releasing a version of the game on consoles.
 The game's servers were shut down on June 30, 2020.